nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Filtering by both grade and subject

-    * Note: It will be good to add more lessons of grade `S1` but of different subject (eg. English, Math etc.) to better test this feature.
+    * Note: It will be good to add more lessons of grade `S1` but of different subject (e.g. English, Math etc.) to better test this feature.

     * Test case: `filter s/English g/S1`<br>
       Expected: Only students of grade `S1` will be displayed in the student list.
 Only lessons with subject matching `English` and of grade `S1` will be displayed in the lesson list.
 No lessons or students shown if none have matching the given filter conditions.
 An update message showing the number of students and lessons found will also be shown in the message box.